MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

 # Deploy Defender for Servers

-The Defender for Servers plan in Microsoft Defender for Cloud protects Windows and Linux virtual machines (VMs) that run in Azure, Amazon Web Services (AWS), Google Cloud Platform (GCP), and on-premises environments.
+The Defender for Servers plan in Microsoft Defender for Cloud protects Windows and Linux virtual machines (VMs) that run in Azure, Amazon Web Services (AWS), Google Cloud Platform (GCP), and in on-premises environments.

 Defender for Servers provides two plans.

-- **Plan 1** provides vulnerability management, and endpoint detection and response (EDR) features based on integration of Defender for Servers with Microsoft Defender for Endpoint and Microsoft Defender Vulnerability Management.
+- **Plan 1** provides vulnerability management and endpoint detection and response (EDR) features, based on integration of Defender for Servers with Microsoft Defender for Endpoint and Microsoft Defender Vulnerability Management.
 - **Plan 2** provides the same features and more capabilities, including agentless vulnerabilities scanning, cloud-native protection features, and premium Defender Vulnerability Management features.

 > [!NOTE]